mooleshacat/minerboot/README.md

 ----
 ### MinerBoot does NOT:

+- Teach you UNIX / Shell scripting
-- Teach you Cryptocurrency
+- Teach you Cryptocurrency / Mining
-- Teach you UNIX/Shell scripting
+- Locate a mining pool for you
 - Download / install NVIDIA drivers for you
 - Download / build / configure miners for you
-- Locate a mining pool for you

 ----
 ### Donations: